 “Relationships with strategic vendors are increasingly key to business performance.
 When managed badly, large strategic vendors can become complacent, slow moving and intractable.”

-It makes no difference what industry you’re in: from small nonprofits to large international corporations, suppliers and vendors play key roles in organizational success.
-Thriving organizations partner with their suppliers and vendors, treating them as key contributors who share a stake in growth.
+It makes no difference what industry you’re in.
+From small nonprofits to large international corporations, vendors play a key role in success.
+Thriving organizations treat them accordingly — as key contributors who share a stake in growth.

 The purpose of vendor performance management mirrors the purpose of internal performance reviews.
-As employees, we’re most likely to improve when we know where our gaps lie — and knowing where we thrive and which skills are most valued by our business can motivate us to new heights.
-Similarly, vendor evaluation can lay the groundwork for a stronger partnership or serve as a sign that it’s time to reconsider the relationship and look for an alternative supplier.
+As employees, we’re most likely to improve when we identify our shortcomings.
+Likewise, knowing where we thrive and which skills are most valued by our business can motivate us to new heights.
+In the same way, vendor evaluation can lay the groundwork for a stronger partnership.
+Alternatively, it can serve as a sign that it’s time to reconsider the relationship and look for a new supplier.

-It’s also important not to overlook the fiduciary responsibility that vendor performance management fulfills.
-To ensure smart financial management, your organization needs to regularly review how your vendors are meeting your needs and confirm that the relationship remains a wise investment.
-It’s all part of your due diligence.
+Vendor performance management is also a key part of smart financial management.
+Your organization should regularly review and confirm your vendors are meeting your needs.
+Verifying the vendor relationship remains a wise investment is all a part of due diligence.

 Finally, vendor performance management is a critical aspect of strategic sourcing.
 Your organization has invested precious time and resources into choosing the ideal vendor.
 Vendor reviews close the loop, verifying that you’re getting what you need and want out of the investment.

 So, now your team is on the same page about why vendor evaluation is important and the role it plays in a thriving organization.
-The first step of effective vendor performance reviews is establishing KPIs.
+The first step of effective vendor performance reviews is establishing key performance indicators (KPIs).

 Your organization’s unique processes and needs will dictate what criteria you apply, explains Carolyn Brown in Inc. For example, she says,